NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Sivanah - Major Boon.md

 You spread your illusions over a larger area.

-You can designate an area to permanently gain the effects of [[Mirage|Mirage]].
-All creatures within this area gain the effects of [[Illusory Disguise|Illusory Disguise]], changing their forms as you wish.
+You can designate an area to permanently gain the effects of [[Spells/Mirage|Mirage]].
+All creatures within this area gain the effects of [[Spells/Illusory Disguise|Illusory Disguise]], changing their forms as you wish.
 You can designate a new area as a 1-minute activity, but doing so dismisses any previously designated areas.

-*Source: Pathfinder Lost Omens: Gods & Magic*
+*Source: Pathfinder Lost Omens Gods & Magic*
 *OGL*